adamwiggins/clockwork/README.md

 ---------

 `include Clockwork` is old style.
-That is still supported, but not recommended, because it taint global namespace.
+The old style is still supported, though not recommended, because it pollutes the global namespace.